moneyhub/api-docs/source/identity-docs.md

 - `sub` - the subject (user id) that the authorization request should be scoped to (for adding, reauth and refresh)
 - `mh:con_id` - the connection id that the authorization request should be scoped to (for reauth and refresh)
+- `mh:cat_type` - (optional) override the category type that will be applied to transactions received through this connection (for adding and reauth).
+Valid values are `personal` and `business`

 # Connection Widget